CRR vs SLR Differences

 What is CRR?

-Cash Reserve ratio is calculated by RBI, CRR is the ratio of total deposit that banks need to keep as a reserve with RBI (Reserve Bank of India) in form of cash instead of keeping amount with them.
+Cash Reserve ratio formulaCash Reserve Ratio FormulaCash Reserve Ratio refers to the share of a Bank’s total deposits that need to be maintained with the respective Country’s Central Bank to control financial supply in the economy. is calculated by RBI, CRR is the ratio of total deposit that banks need to keep as a reserve with RBI (Reserve Bank of India) in form of cash instead of keeping amount with them.
 This is a powerful tool to control the flow of money in the market.
 If CRR is high, bank deposit with RBI increases which leads to decrease in capacity of the bank to lend and hence, interest rate increase as borrowing becomes expensive and flow of money in market decrease inflation decreases, this is how CRR ratio help to reduce inflation.
-Whereas, when CRR decreases bank deposit with RBI decreases which leads to increase in capacity of the bank to lend and hence, interest rate decrease as borrowing become cheap and flow of money in market increase inflation increases.
+Whereas, when CRR decreases bank deposit with RBI decreases which leads to increase in capacity of the bank to lend and hence, interest rate decrease as borrowing becomes cheap and flow of money in market increase inflation increases.
 Through this RBI control flow of money in the market, CRR also helps RBI to handle inflation.

 In short, if RBI wants to increase the flow of money in the market it will reduce CRR whereas; if RBI wants to decrease the flow of money in the market it will increase CRR.

 If CRR is 5%, the bank has maintained INR 5 from the deposit of INR 100, that means if the bank has the deposit of INR 200 Million then the bank has to maintain 10 Million with RBI i.e. 5% of total 200 Million and the bank can use rest 190 Million for lending.